Soul music: Beyond

 As disco and funk musicians had hits in the late 1970s and early 1980s, soul went in the direction of quiet storm.
 With its relaxed tempos and soft melodies, quiet storm soul took influences from fusion and adult contemporary.
 Some funk bands, such as EW&F, the Commodores and Con Funk Shun would have a few quiet storm tracks on their albums.
 Among the most successful acts in this era include Smokey Robinson, Jeffry Osbourne, Peabo Bryson, Chaka Khan, and Larry Graham.

 After the decline of disco and funk in the early 1980s, soul music became influenced by electro music.
-It became less raw and more slickly produced, resulting in a style is known as contemporary R&B, which sounded very different from the original rhythm and blues style.
+It became less raw and more slickly produced, resulting in a style that is known as contemporary R&B, which sounded very different from the original rhythm and blues style.
 The United States saw the development of neo-soul around 1994.

 Notable labels and producers

 Motown Records

 Berry Gordy's successful Tamla/Motown group of labels was notable for being African-American owned, unlike most of the earlier independent R&B labels.
-Notable artists under this label were Gladys Knight and the Pips, the Supremes, the Temptations, the Miracles, the Four Tops, the Marvelettes, Mary Wells, Jr. Walker & the All-Stars, Stevie Wonder, Marvin Gaye, Tammi Terrell, Martha and the Vandellas, and the Jackson Five.
+Notable artists under this label were Gladys Knight & the Pips, the Supremes, the Temptations, the Miracles, the Four Tops, the Marvelettes, Mary Wells, Jr. Walker & the All-Stars, Stevie Wonder, Marvin Gaye, Tammi Terrell, Martha and the Vandellas, and the Jackson 5.

-Hits were made using a quasi-industrial "production-line" approach.
+Hits were made using a quasi-industrial "assembly line" approach.
 The producers and songwriters brought artistic sensitivity to the three-minute tunes.
 Brian Holland, Lamont Dozier and Eddie Holland were rarely out of the charts for their work as songwriters and record producers for the Supremes, the Four Tops and Martha and the Vandellas.
 They allowed important elements to shine through the dense musical texture.
 The rhythm was emphasized by handclaps or tambourine.
 Smokey Robinson was another writer and record producer who added lyrics to "The Tracks of My Tears" by his group the Miracles, which was one of the most important songs of the decade.

 Stax Records and Atlantic Records

 Stax Records and Atlantic Records were independent labels that produced high-quality dance records featuring many well-known singers of the day.
 They tended to have smaller ensembles marked by expressive gospel-tinged vocals.
 Brass and saxophones were also used extensively.
 Stax Records, founded by siblings Estelle and James Stewart, was the second most successful record label behind Motown Records.
 They were responsible for releasing hits by Otis Redding, Wilson Pickett, the Staple Singers, and many more.
 Ahmet Ertegun, who had anticipated being a diplomat until 1944 when his father died, founded Atlantic Records in 1947 with his friend Herb Abramson.
 Ertegun wrote many songs for Ray Charles and the Clovers.
-He even sang backup vocals for his artist Big Joe Turner on the song, "Shake Rattle and Roll".
+He even sang backup vocals for his artist Big Joe Turner on the song "Shake, Rattle and Roll".